Java Methods and Basic Object-Oriented Programming

 • It creates two Car objects: a modern car and a classic car.

-• It calls our new accelerate and brake methods on the modern car.
+• It calls our newly added accelerate and brake methods on the modern car object.

-• It uses the getMakeAndModel and isAntique methods on the classic car.
+• It uses the getMakeAndModel and isAntique methods on the classic car object.

-• It creates an array of Car objects and uses a for-each loop to iterate over them, demonstrating how we can work with collections of objects.
+• It creates an array of Car objects and uses a for-each loop to iterate through them, demonstrating how we can handle collections of objects.

 6. Save both files, then compile and run the CarDemo program: